micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-20-rashi_en.md

 ### passuk 21
 <b>An earthen altar.</b> [I.e.,] <i>attached</i> to the earth [meaning:] that it must not be built on pillars or on a base.
 An alternate explanation: that they should fill the hollow of the copper altar with earth during their encampment.
 <b>Make for me.</b> From its beginning it should be made for My Name.
 <b>And slaughter near it.</b> [עָלָיו here means:] near it, as in: “And near him was the tribe of Menasheh.”
 Or perhaps it means literally upon it.
-The Torah therefore says: “the flesh and the blood [of the korbon shall be put] upon the altar of Adonoy your God,” but the slaughtering is not upon the altar.
+The Torah therefore says: “the flesh and the blood [of the korbon shall be put] upon the altar of Hachem your God,” but the slaughtering is not upon the altar.
 <b>Your burnt-offerings, your peace-offerings —</b> that are from your sheep and your cattle.
 Hence אֶת צֹאנְךָ וְאֶת בְקָרֶךָ is an explanation of אֶת עֹלֹתֶיךָ וְאֶת שְׁלָמֶיךָ .
 <b>Wherever I permit My Name to be mentioned.</b> [Meaning:] wherever I will permit you to mention My Explicit Name there I will come to you and bless you, [meaning:] I will rest My Shechinah upon you.”
 From here you learn that permission was not given to pronounce the Explicit Name except in a place to which the Shechinah comes, which is the Beis Hamikdosh (lit.
 His chosen house).
 There the <i>kohanim</i> were permitted to pronounce the Explicit Name during <i>nesias kappaim</i> (raising the hands over the people) to bless the people.